rajaaa92/autotolk/README.md

 ## Usage

-Now when you go to `/tolk/locales/xx` you will see an alert informing you that when you double click anywhere, the translation will be automatic.
+Now when you go to `/tolk/locales/xx` you will see a button `Start autotranslating!`.
+When you click on it, the translation will be automatic.
 The text areas will fill out with the translated text, so you could change it if needed and save.

 ## Issues